Outliers Dimensions that Disrupt Transformers Are Driven by Frequency: Methodology

-We refer to magnitude of an outlier dimension as the absolute value of the parameter of the hidden state corresponding to that dimension. (i.e. if the outlier dimension is $381$ and $hs_{10}$ is the hidden state output from layer $10$ then $abs(h_{10}[381])$ is the magnitude of outlier $381$ at layer $10$).
-From now on we will use the notation $O$ to indicate an outlier, so that outlier 381 becomes \out{381}.
+According to \citeauthor{KovalevaKulshreshthaEtAl_2021_BERT_Busters_Outlier_Dimensions_that_Disrupt_Transformers}, \textit{outliers} are parameters (both weights and biases) in the final element of a Transformer layer (LayerNorm for BERT family, final MLP for GPT-2), which have unusually high magnitude\footnote{The original definition of outliers is not entirely formal, and needs to be further specified for particular models: the magnitude of the outliers was within 2 standard deviations from the mean for RoBERTa, and within 3 for BERT.} within the layer. \textit{Outlier dimensions} are those dimensions at which outlier parameters are found consistently across the model layers.

+The reason \citeauthor{KovalevaKulshreshthaEtAl_2021_BERT_Busters_Outlier_Dimensions_that_Disrupt_Transformers} study these parameters is that when they are disabled, the model performance on downstream tasks is greatly reduced.
+Since not all parameters that can be identified by magnitude and position criteria have that effect, we add this property to the definition.
+In this work the term \textit{outlier dimension} refers to the dimensions with parameters meeting the magnitude criteria across layers and having at least 5x more damaging effect on accuracy on a representative downstream task, for which we choose MNLI (see \cref{sec:repl-prior}).

-To disable the outliers we set to zero both the LayerNorm \emph{weight} and \emph{bias} parameters at the outlier index for all layers (24 parameters in total)\footnote{Note that this is equivalent to zeroing out the outlier of the hidden state generated by that layer.}, \citet{KovalevaKulshreshthaEtAl_2021_BERT_Busters_Outlier_Dimensions_that_Disrupt_Transformers} show that zeroing out parameters for a subset of the layers has a smaller effect, so we limit ourselves to zeroing out all of them, unless specified otherwise.
+To disable the outliers, unless stated otherwise, we set to zero both the LayerNorm \emph{weight} and \emph{bias} parameters for all layers (24 parameters in total for one outlier dimension in BERT and RoBERTa-base)\footnote{Note that this is equivalent to zeroing out the outlier of the hidden state generated by that layer.}.
+See \cref{app:outlier-list} for the full list of outliers identified for all models in this study.

+We use the notation $O$ to refer to specific LayerNorm outlier parameters (in BERT model family): e.g. \out{381} to indicate ``an outlier with index 381''.
+Since outlier indices are a constant for a given model, in this study we will also discuss \emph{hidden state outlier dimensions}: the coefficient of the hidden state with the same index as the outlier.